 A lot of responsibilities lie on the restaurant manager’s shoulders for the efficient and smooth restaurant functioning.
 For a restaurant manager to be successful, he needs to be able to communicate effectively and handle problems swiftly.

 All the above-mentioned duties along with the opening and closing checklists should be followed to avoid any kind of kind of difficulty and complications in the operations of the restaurant.
-Overall, a Restaurant Manager should ensure that Restaurants run profitably while maintaining the reputation of the Restaurant.
-They are also responsible for maintaining the quality standards and health & safety of the restaurant.
+Overall, a Restaurant Manager’s duties include overseeing the operations for the smooth functioning of the restaurant.